What is Transition Year?

 The aim of the TY programme is to empower students to take responsibility for their own health and physical well-being.
 The programme gives students confidence to make choices which will help them lead a healthy life and positively~ respond to the challenges they encounter.

-Languages
+Modern Foreign Languages

 Catering

 Development of skills allows great experimentation and pupil creativity in selection, development and presentation of dishes.
 Core areas include: Festive cookery, product development, recipe book project, organic food, food science and hygiene certificate course is also followed.
-Aspects of Horticulture are also studied the school purchased a polytunnel i 2023.
+Aspects of Horticulture are also studied the school purchased a polytunnel in 2023.

 Irish